 Ok.
 Ok.
 What's next?

 Over the next few months, we will be attending a number of careers events.
 These are great opportunities for us to meet future developers in our community and to speak to them about why they should consider a career at Web Apps.
 The events are also a good chance for students to find out more about us and decide whether our company would be a good fit for them.
-If you’re attending one of the events we’ll be at this year (see the full list below), here are a few tips about what we’re looking for and why you should consider getting in touch with our recruitment team.
+If you’re attending one of the events we’ll be at this year, here are a few tips about what we’re looking for and why you should consider getting in touch with our recruitment team.

 The Ideal Candidate

 It’s hard to pin down just one feature that would make an ideal candidate.
 Our software engineers come from a range of different backgrounds – some with IT degrees and some without, some that came to us as graduates and some that worked their way to permanent positions through our internship and industrial placement programmes.

 One thing that we do look for in a candidate is passion.
 Qualifications and school/university projects are important, but we want to hear about what you get up to in your free time.
 If you’re an avid follower of a tech blog, have a project on GitHub, belong to a code club, or volunteer, then we would love to talk to you about it.
 Unlike knowledge, passion never goes out of date, and extracurricular activities really make a candidate stand out from the crowd.